 Or do we just tell ourselves that, because we know nothing else, just as the haughtiest amongst us perversely ennoble suffering?
 Are our philosophies truly reflective of our deepest beliefs, or merely a reaction to that which we believe is inevitable, a flimsy attempt to rationalize that which would otherwise be despised?

 I haven’t read the novels Altered Carbon is based on, but my understanding is that, unlike in the Netflix series, the immortality tech isn’t the root cause of the iniquity that lies at the root of the central struggle; rather, by virtue of its availability only to the upper echelons of the story’s hyper-elitist society, it’s a representation of that iniquity.
 I think that’s an important distinction, and one that elucidates some of the moral conundrums facing transhumanism: if we do develop the means to transcendence, how do we ensure its accessibility to all humans, and not just the mega-rich?
-Fortunately, while it’s hard to gauge trends in a worldview as broadly defined as transhumanism, there does seem to be an overall progressive shift, with a panoply of voices and viewpoints offering critical perspectives, so I’m cautiously optimistic.
+Fortunately, while it’s hard to gauge trends in a worldview as broadly defined as transhumanism, there does seem to be a shift away from the discourse being dominated by rich white male libertarians, with a panoply of voices and viewpoints offering critical perspectives now, so I’m cautiously optimistic.